UMWRG/gitbook-documentation/ws_en/getting-started/creating-an-account.md

----
-description: How to create a free account in WaterStrategy
----

 # Creating an Account

 Watch the video or follow the text below.
 [WaterStrategy](https://www.waterstrategy.org/index.html) accounts are made on [https://hydra.org.uk/register](https://hydra.org.uk/register)  ('Hydra' is the name of our web server).